Welcome to the world of Crochet. Let's cut to the chase. If you want to know where to get started and have free access to help,

 What is Blocking?

-Blocking is the final touches of a project to get the shaping to stay intact.
-When you crochet, you are changing the fibers and blocking allows the fibers to reopen and settle back into their new shape.
+Blocking is the final touch of a project to ensure the shaping stays intact.
+When you crochet, you change the fibres, and blocking allows them to reopen and settle into their new shape.
 You can do steam or wet/damp blocking.

 Sewing On Motifs without Going Through